Cyprian Ekwensi

 Chief Cyprian Odiatu Duaka Ekwensi (26 September 1921 – 4 November 2007) was a Nigerian author of novels, short stories, and children's books.

 Biography

 Early life, education and family

 Cyprian Odiatu Duaka Ekwensi, an Igbo, was born in Minna, the capital city of Niger State, north-central Nigeria.
-He is a native of Nkwelle Ezunaka in Oyi local government area, Anambra State, southeastern Nigeria.
+He was a native of Nkwelle Ezunaka in Oyi local government area, Anambra State, southeastern Nigeria.
 His father was David Anadumaka, a storyteller and elephant hunter.

 Ekwensi attended Government College in Umuahia, Abia State in southeast Nigeria, Achimota College in Ghana, and the School of Forestry, Ibadan, after which he worked for two years as a forestry officer.
 He also studied pharmacy at Yaba Technical Institute, Lagos School of Pharmacy, and the Chelsea School of Pharmacy of the University of London.
 He taught at Igbobi College.

 Ekwensi married Eunice Anyiwo, and they had five children.
 He has many grandchildren, including his son Cyprian Ikechi Ekwensi, who is named after his grandfather, and his oldest grandchild Adrianne Tobechi Ekwensi.